kagiko/vaultwarden-wiki/Building-binary.md

 ## How to migrate from SQLite backend to MySQL backend (for developers)
 Refer to [using the MySQL backend](https://github.com/dani-garcia/bitwarden_rs/wiki/Using-the-MySQL-Backend) if you want to migrate from SQLite.

+## How to migrate from SQLite backend to PostgreSQL backend (for developers)
+Refer to [using the PostgreSQL backend](https://github.com/dani-garcia/bitwarden_rs/wiki/Using-the-PostgreSQL-Backend) if you want to migrate from SQLite.